AmnezziaCS/ChocoBot/readme.md

 # 🍫 ChocoBot :
-> A Work In Progress Discord bot.
+> A Work In Progress Osu related Discord bot.

 I will update this GitHub repo as the project goes on and according to my progress !